Hiring Contingent Workers - Development Department

 • Provide financial support for contributions to an open-source project by an external party.

-Whatever the reason, there are some unique challenges and processes related to hiring contractors, which makes it different from a regular hire.
+Whatever the reason, there are some unique challenges and processes related to hiring contracontingent workers, which makes it different from a regular hire.

 Planning and budget approval

-Like with full-time hires, contractors will require planning ahead of time for the budget necessary to cover the time expenses according to your needs.
+Like with full-time hires, contingent workers will require planning ahead of time for the budget necessary to cover the time expenses according to your needs.

-For this, you need to discuss with your sub-department leader the need and justification for a contractor.
+For this, you need to discuss with your sub-department leader the need and justification for a contingent workers.
 Plus, you need to work the numbers in terms of the level of experience required and the length of the contract.
-You also need to determine if the contractor will be working full-time hours or part-time.
+You also need to determine if the contingent workers will be working full-time hours or part-time.

 Once you agree on the budget with your manager and get approval at the department head level, you can move on to the next phases of the hiring process.